Browse the shelves of any supermarket, and you’ll probably notice that a new category of products has emerged.

 An alternative to consuming a ketogenic diet for athletes is to supplement with exogenous ketones.

 Maybe you’re a high-level athlete who wants the benefits of ketosis without making big changes in diet.
 Exogenous ketosis achieved through ketone supplements can provide the benefits of ketones without having to restrict dietary carbohydrates.
 This “abnormal” body state of ketosis plus, high carbohydrate availability might offer a performance advantage.
 While more research needs to be done, studies are promising.

-Ketone ester has been shown to improve endurance performance by 2 - 3% when taken before exercise.92
+Ketone ester has been shown to improve endurance performance by 2 - 3% when taken before exercise.

-More evidence for a recovery benefit of post-exercise ketosis comes from studies in which consumption of a ketone ester drink with post-exercise carbs and protein enhances activation of muscle protein synthesis.93 It also accelerates muscle glycogen replenishment, in one study by as much as 50% vs. carbohydrates alone.94
+More evidence for a recovery benefit of post-exercise ketosis comes from studies in which consumption of a ketone ester drink with post-exercise carbs and protein enhances activation of muscle protein synthesis.

-However, a separate study indicated no extra benefit of post-exercise ketone ingestion on glycogen replenishment, so we need more work before definitive conclusions can be made.93
+However, a separate study indicated no extra benefit of post-exercise ketone ingestion on glycogen replenishment, so we need more work before definitive conclusions can be made.

 While evidence for the BHB monoester is solid, other ketone supplements have consistently failed to show a benefit for athletic performance.

 Ketosis to Prevent Overtraining

 A new theory has emerged that chronic supplementation with exogenous ketone esters might help prevent symptoms of overreaching.

 Overreaching, in a general sense, results when athletes train too hard and or don’t allow sufficient recovery.
 This leads to performance decrements and if severe, lots of down time.